amezh/ueEntity_Support/static/markdown/docs/components.md

 # Components

-Components are C++ structs and they ment to act as a data storage, so no logic is allowed here.
+Components are C++ structs and they meant to act as data storage, so no logic is allowed here.
 There are 2 main types of components in the plugin:

 * *Custom Components* - think of them like property bags for entities.
-* *Builtin Components*  - Pre-defined C++ structs
+* *Built-in Components*  - Pre-defined C++ structs

 We'll talk about pre-defined components in detail in sections below, for now here is the list: